-Α. When duty-related follow-up medical examinations and treatment are scheduled by the employee during an employee's regular tour of duty, Management will grant up to four (4) hours of on-duty time for the purpose of obtaining such examination and treatment.
+A. Effective August 1, 2019, when duty-related follow-up medical examinations and treatment are scheduled by the employee during an employee's regular tour of duty, Management will grant up to two (2) hours of on-duty time for the purpose of obtaining such examination and treatment.
 Such time may be used for the actual examination, treatment or transportation to or from such appointment.
-When the actual time necessary for such examination, treatment or transportation during regular working hours exceeds four (4) hours and the employee is unable to complete his or her shift, the employee may request to use accrued vacation leave, compensatory time or may request a leave without pay.
+When the actual time necessary for such examination, treatment or transportation during regular working hours exceeds two (2) hours and the employee is unable to complete his or her shift, the employee may request to use accrued vacation leave, compensatory time or may request a leave without pay.
 As used herein, "medical examinations and treatment" shall mean examinations and/or treatment performed by, prescribed by or under the direct supervision of a licensed physician, practitioner, or therapist designated in accordance with current Workers' Compensation procedures (Workers' Compensation Appeals Board).
-Employees shall notify Management of the dates and times of medical treatment and medical examination appointments prior to the appointment so Management can determine if it is feasible to grant the employee on-duty time for such appointment.
+Employees shall notify Management of the dates and times of medical treatment and medical examination appointments as soon as the employee becomes aware of the appointment so Management can determine if it is feasible to grant the employee on-duty time for such appointment.

-When Management determines that it is impracticable to schedule medical examinations and treatment on duty, an employee, notwithstanding the provisions of Articles 4.1, 4.2, 6.1, and 6.2, will receive four (4) hours straight time compensation regardless of the length of treatment.
-At the discretion of the commanding officer, when an employee's medical examination or treatment falls at the beginning or end of a scheduled work assignment, an employee may be granted two (2) hours of on-duty time and two (2) hours of straight time compensation for the same medical examination and treatment.
+When Management determines that it is impracticable to schedule medical examinations and treatment on duty, an employee, notwithstanding the provisions of Articles 4.1, 4.2, 6.1, and 6.2, will receive two (2) hours straight time compensation regardless of the length of treatment.
+At the discretion of the commanding officer, when an employee's medical examination or treatment falls at the beginning or end of a scheduled work assignment, an employee may be granted a combination of on-duty and straight time compensation for a total of two (2) hours for the same medical examination and treatment.

-Note: Failure to notify a supervisor of the dates and times of medical examinations and/or treatment prior to the date of such appointments may be grounds for considering the time spent at such appointment as being outside of regular working hours or for denying overtime compensation pursuant to Paragraph A above.
+Note: Failure to notify a supervisor of the dates and times of medical examinations and/or treatment as soon as the employee becomes aware of the date of such appointments may be grounds for considering the time spent at such appointment as being outside of regular working hours or for denying overtime compensation pursuant to Paragraph A above.

-Exception: When Management or its agent requires and schedules a medical examination of the employee, the time, whether on or off duty, is not limited to four (4) hours.
+Exception: When Management or its agent requires and schedules a medical examination of the employee, the time, whether on or off duty, is not limited to two (2) hours.